 - To provide a place where practitioners engaged in research–including individuals enrolled in DBA or Executive PhD programs–can enhance their research skills.

-In adopting these goals, the PSRC specifically seeks to be both developmental and translational.
+In adopting these goals, AMP specifically seeks to be both developmental and translational.
 By developmental, we mean helping its participants better conduct and communicate research that is directly relevant to practice.
 By translational, we mean encouraging communication between communities that have not been informing each other effectively–particularly the very different worlds of business research and practice.
 We will strive to provide a friendly and nurturing environment through which these goals can be achieved.